AI-driven design automation: Hardware-software co-design

 Hardware-software co-design is about optimizing the hardware and software parts of a system at the same time.
 LLMs are starting to be used as tools to help with this.
 For example, they help in designing Compute in Memory (CiM) DNN accelerators, where how the software is arranged and how the hardware is set up are closely connected.
 LLMs can also create architectural plans (e.g., SpecLLM) or HDL code using benchmarks like VerilogEval and RTLLM, or with tools like AutoChip.
 Additionally, agents based on LLMs like ChatEDA make it easier to interact with EDA tools for different design stages.

 Extension to mechanical and CAD workflows

-In mechanical engineering, softwares like MecAgent (developed by MecAgent Inc.) extends the concept of AI-driven design automation beyond electronics by providing a text-to-CAD copilot.
+In mechanical engineering, software like MecAgent extends the concept of AI-driven design automation beyond electronics by providing a text-to-CAD copilot.
 It combines large language models with CAD APIs such as SolidWorks to automate repetitive mechanical design tasks, illustrating how AI methods in EDA are now expanding to broader computer-aided design domains.